 Admissions & Financial Aid For International Students

-Need-based awards are also available; however, NO AWARD PACKAGE WILL COVER ALL EXPENSES AND YOU MUST COMPLETE THE CSS PROFILE (cost to complete = $25 US).
+Need-based awards are also available; however, no award package will cover all expenses.
+In order to apply for financial assistance, you must complete the CSS PROFILE (cost to complete = $25 US).
 Early Decision applicants should complete the CSS PROFILE by November 15.
 All others need to do so by January 15.

 Students are expected to provide complete financial information, so Wabash can best assess their financial needs.
 A typical financial aid package may consist of a combination of an offer of campus employment, loans, and a very limited number of grants in addition to any merit-based scholarships that may be awarded.
 International students must be aware that an aid award will not cover travel expenses, summer maintenance, and personal expenses.